noureldien/FingerprintRecognition/README.md

 # Fingerprint Recognition

-• Fingerprint Recognition using i runtime using images captures from mobile applcations.
+• Fingerprint Recognition in runtime using images captured from mobile.

+• Feature extraction using Gabor filter, redge orientation and SIFT.
+Feature matching using SIFT and RANSAC.

 • This project is built using Java, Android and OpenCV.
+Also built in MATLAB.

 • The project is done as a part of coursework for 'Advanced Computer Vision' subject, MSc Artificial Intelligence, University of Southampton.